muhatonjeri/dsc-phase-1-project-v3/README.md

       Number of Minor Injuries: Helps gauge less severe but frequent incidents

-Other operational and environmental factors where available

-To ensure data integrity and relevance, the following preprocessing steps will be taken:
+Other operational and environmental factors where available to ensure data integrity and relevance, the following preprocessing steps will be taken:

-Columns with excessive missing values and little analytical value will be removed
+      Columns with excessive missing values and little analytical value will be removed.

-For essential fields with limited missing entries, the affected rows will be excluded
+      For essential fields with limited missing entries, the affected rows will be excluded.

-Data types will be standardized, and inconsistencies (such as duplicates or formatting errors) will be resolved
+      Data types will be standardized, and inconsistencies (such as duplicates or formatting errors) will be resolved.

 This dataset is highly relevant to the project’s objectives, as it enables a historical and statistical evaluation of aircraft safety and performance.
 By analyzing trends in incident frequency, severity, and aircraft types involved, we can generate meaningful insights to support risk-aware aircraft acquisition decisions.